Beliavsky/Fortran-code-on-GitHub/README.md

 [QD](https://github.com/highprecision/QD): double-double and quad-double package for Fortran and C++, by Michael Orlitzky and X. Sherry Li

+[rational_number](https://github.com/art-rasa/rational_number): procedures for rational numbers, such as arithmetic operations, conversion to and from real variables, and conversion to a string, by art-rasa

 [roots-fortran](https://github.com/jacobwilliams/roots-fortran): library for finding the roots of continuous scalar functions of a single real variable, by Jacob Wiliams

 [rpn-calc-fortran](https://github.com/scivision/rpn-calc-fortran): Fortran 2018 Reverse Polish Notation (RPN) calculator from scivision.
 Over 100 functions not in standard Fortran